CheshireCaat/browser-with-fingerprints/MIGRATION.md

 const { plugin } = require('browser-with-fingerprints');

 async function main() {
-  // Set the service key globally: plugin.setServiceKey('SERVICE_KEY');
+  // Set the service key for the plugin (you can buy it here https://bablosoft.com/directbuy/FingerprintSwitcher/2).
+  // Leave an empty string to use the free version. plugin.setServiceKey('');

   // Optionally omit key parameter if you do not need an override: const fingerprint = await plugin.fetch({